 By: Charles W. Boatright

-The Structure for Operation DOG TAG for Veterans
+The Structure for Operation DOG TAGS for Veterans

-3.1 Structure and Organization of Operation DOG TAG
+3.1 Structure and Organization of Operation DOG TAGS

 Platoon- 12 person form team Level

 Camp- 4 to 6 Teams form Club Level (Max.
 72 Golfers per course)

 3.2 Structure and Guidelines for Sponsors and Co-Sponsors